anadeem49/My-Repository/Web-Apps/lab_10/ReadMe.md

 This lab will utilize CSS animations.
-It will consist of animated revolving images of Earth and Mars, with the help and inspiration of this tutorial: https://www.youtube.com/watch?v=ib8AYFCZtdk&list=WL&index=55
+It will consist of HTML and (animated) CSS which will "produce" revolving images of Earth and Mars, with the help and inspiration of this tutorial: https://www.youtube.com/watch?v=ib8AYFCZtdk&list=WL&index=55